Academic Appeals

 What if my appeal doesn't fit into these categories?

-Academic appeals can not be used to challenge a mark which you disagree with.
+Academic appeals cannot be used to challenge a mark which you disagree with.

 Click here for the University’s current policy on Assessment and Feedback.